ZainabShahzad-dev/taskflow-elevvo/README.md

 A modern, responsive landing page for a fictional task management app called TaskFlow.
 Built with HTML,Tailwind CSS, Javascript, Font Awesome, and AOS for smooth animations.
 TaskFlow Landing Page ✨

-A modern, professional, and fully responsive landing page for a fictional task management application called TaskFlow.
-Built with Tailwind CSS 🎨, Font Awesome 🔗, and AOS.js 🎬 for smooth animations, it delivers a clean and engaging user experience across all devices.
+This code delivers a clean and engaging user experience across all devices.

 🚀 Features
 Responsive Navbar 📌 – Works on desktop, tablet, and mobile with a toggle menu.